Written by Terry Smith

 For safety, the seat features a lap strap to hold your baby in the seat, and also fabric on the front and sides to enclose the child in the swing with no chance of falling out.

 For kids in that age group though, this is an excellent garden swing.
 The frame is powder coated alloy steel that feels robust and not at all flimsy like some similarly priced products can be.
 Likewise, the easy to clean fabric seat also inspires confidence in its durability.
 Not only that, but the seat is very comfortable and has back support, so your young child can play in comfort for long periods of time.

-Once assembled, this garden swing will stand 119cm tall, 96cm wide, and146cm deep.
+Once assembled, this garden swing will stand 119cm tall, 96cm wide, and 146cm deep.
+In real terms what you’ll notice is just how small this unit is compared to the other picks in this review – it really is small.
 Assembly is very easy, and this product has been designed to be easy to pack away too.
 You just remove a couple of screws and then it will fold up, allowing you to store it away somewhere without the need for a huge amount of space.

 Like anything, this compact size has its pros and cons.
 While it means that it is only really suitable for very young children and toddlers, it also has the advantage of being easy to move around, and you can even set it up indoors in the winter time if you like.